 Mobility and flexibility are important factors when it comes to exercising or even basic movements.
 While some people are naturally flexible and mobile, it may be harder for others.
-Find out how to improve these skills and make your life easier.
+Find out how to Increase Your mobility & flexibility with these skills and make your life easier.

 Mobility and flexibility may sound similar but they’re different and they each affect your fitness in important ways.